boleary1/Burgers/README.md

   No.

 ## **Instructions:**
-Download the the repositoty to your local machine. create the database using the Schema file.
-Open the file in your terminal.
-Type "npm start" and follow the instructions.
+Open the "live menu" link and add and remove menu items as you see fit.
+They wil be updated in the database.